CriticalMoments/CMSaasStarter/README.md

 ## Philosophy

-- Delightful developer experience: thoughtful stack that’s fun to work with (SvelteKit+DaisyUI).
-It includes all the dev tools you need to make a project that scales (code formatting, linting, test framework, CI, etc).
+- Delightful developer experience: a stack that’s fun and productive to work with (SvelteKit+DaisyUI).
+It includes all the dev tools you need our of the box including code formatting, linting, test framework, CI, live reloading as you edit, and more.
-- Free: free tools are the origin of many great projects; a $200 template or $20/mo hosting bill is enough to squash them.
+- Free: free tools are the origin of many great projects; a $200 template or $40/mo hosting bill is enough to stop great projects before they start.
 This boilerplate is 100% free.
 Our suggested hosting stack is free as well.
 - Open Source: This template is open source with MIT Licensed.
 Being open has major advantages: 1) community support on bug fixes 2) see code/quality/style before choosing a template.
 3) No surprises.
-- Minimal dependencies + Hackable: we have a short list of dependencies (SvelteKit, Tailwind, DaisyUI, Supabase, Stripe, plus development tools like eslint).
+- Minimal dependencies: we have a short list of dependencies (SvelteKit, Tailwind, DaisyUI, Supabase, Stripe, plus development tools like eslint).
 The app is as about close to a pure “SvelteKit+Tailwind” app that you can get.
 There’s no templating engine to learn, no template specific CMS, no module system.
-That means it’s very easy to add/remove/modify features to fit your needs, and you’ll be learning transferable skills on some of the best web frameworks while you do.
+You’ll be learning transferable skills on some of the best web frameworks, not one off project-specific config systems.
+- Hackable: It’s easy to add/remove/modify features to fit your needs.
+Swap out testing libraries, change formatting rules, change payment provider... you name it, you can build it.

 ## Suggested Hosting Stack

 **There’s no cost for using this template**.
 The costs below reflect our suggested hosting stack.

-- $0/mo — Supabase free tier, Cloudflare free tier.
+- **$0/mo** — Supabase free tier, Cloudflare free tier.
   - Pros:
     - Free!
     - Can scale to thousands of users.
     - Unlimited static page requests.
     - 100k serverless functions/day.
   - Cons:
     - Does not include database backups.
-The frugal among you could hook up pgdump with lambda/S3 to add backups for a <$1 a month.
+The frugal among you could hook up pgdump backups on lambda/S3 for a few cents per month.
-    - Will auto-pause your database when not in use.
+    - Will auto-pause your database when not in use for 7 days.
   - Who it’s for:
-    - This tier is perfectly functional for a hobby project, or pre-revenue company.
-It’s easy to scale up once revenue starts, but it’s also fine to keep indefinitely if it never takes off.
+    - This tier is perfectly functional for a hobby project, or pre-revenue company (up to 50,000 monthly active users).
+It’s easy to scale up once revenue starts, but it’s also fine to keep at this scale indefinitely.
-- $30/mo - Supabase Pro, Cloudfare [Workers Paid](https://www.cloudflare.com/plans/developer-platform/)
+- **$30/mo** - Supabase Pro, Cloudfare [Workers Paid](https://www.cloudflare.com/plans/developer-platform/)
   - Pros:
     - Database backups.
     - Never pauses database.